-SREB promised to help states achieve the goals by monitoring, measuring and reporting on outcomes for each state - and by benchmarking implementation of these policies.
+the Challenge 2020 goals.
+SREB promised to help states achieve the goals by monitoring, benchmarking implementation of these policies.
 Challenge to Lead 2020's six goals focus on the student - from prekindergarten through postsecondary education and into the adult years.
 The biennial reports showcase progress on the educational milestones student must reach at each stage.
 They also pay attention to the transitions between stages.
 Research shows that many students drop out of school during these transitions because they are not fully prepared for success at the next educational level.